PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 the sole xfail is the intentionally absent composite owner.
 Targeted Ruff, bytecode compilation, and whitespace checks passed.
 Commit and push this checkpoint before production changes.

+## Late Conv1D/decoder composite implementation

+`run_late_conv1d_decoder_layout_cleanup` now owns all eight characterized callbacks.
+Each receives the same ModelIR and layout state, and the independent counter mappings are returned in their original order.

+The lowerer retains `_late_conv1d_decoder_layout_results` outside the full store.
+The eight old unconsumed locals and long inline call block are gone;
+compatibility wrappers, indexed owners, late Swish, and very-late Pad remain unchanged.
+Focused runtime coverage proves callback order, context identity, and tuple ordering.

+Final sequential validation under core-only `uv`:

+- focused composite and boundaries: `3 passed in 0.65s`;
+- indexed Conv1D/decoder and affected result contracts:
+  `431 passed in 2.01s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.93s`;
+- synthetic core runtime contracts: `55 passed in 1.04s`;
+- result contracts: `196 passed in 9.27s`;
+- full architecture contracts: `258 passed in 19.39s`;
+- phase-store capacity contracts: `2 passed in 0.53s`;
+- Ruff, bytecode compilation, 128/128 capacity audit, and whitespace checks: passed.

+No graph, numerical, diagnostics, public API, or artifact behavior changed.
+Commit and push this implementation checkpoint.
+Resume by auditing the adjacent very-late Pad/InstanceNorm unit before the singleton-reshape cluster.
+Continue with coherent commits and pushes only; never create, update, or reopen a pull request.